 You can make it fun by having your friends join you and keep each other accountable!
 Don’t make saving money become another New Year’s resolution you don’t keep.

-You can save money on a tight budget
+Try these top ways to save money on a tight budget!

 There are so many ways to save money on a tight budget.
 You don’t have to starve yourself in order to grow your savings account.
 Chances are there are one or two subscriptions or spending habits you can eliminate from your budget right away.

-Even if you just pick a couple of the above 16 tips, they're a great start if you're wondering how to save money right now!
-PS.
-Check out our list of things worth saving up for!
+Even if you just pick a couple of the above 18 tips, they're a great start if you're wondering how to save money right now!
+Make saving money fun by enrolling in our completely free "Savings challenge" bundle!
+This bundle features money-savings challenges such as the $5 bill challenge, meal planning challenge, the 26-week savings challenge, and more!